Cogges/cogges.github.io/engage/pray.md

 ---
 layout: page
 title:  "Pray"
+contact: "Jane Holloway"
+contact_photo: "/images/people/jane-holloway.jpg"
+contact_email: "jane@janeholloway.co.uk"
+quote: "We pray because the world needs God and so do we.
+He’s listening (1Pt3:12) and can be found by those who are looking (Mt7:7).
+Whatever we could ask, think or imagine, God is able to do immeasurably more (Eph3:20).
+So take a deep breath and try saying ‘hello’."
 ---

 ##The Gathering
 There is a monthly meeting for prayer, usually on the first Wednesday of the month at 8pm in the Church.